 If you want to explore one of nature’s most spectacular wonders, here are some of the most spectacular spots in Niagara Falls to view the cascading waterfalls.

-Fun Fact: Niagara Falls is the most Instagrammed waterfall in the waterfall and more than 3.4 million hashtags
+Fun Fact: Niagara Falls is the most Instagrammed waterfall in the world and and has more than 3.4 million hashtags

 From the Niagara Falls State Park